tomas-dias/bsc-cseng/README.md

 - **p1**: all the work carried out in the Programming I curricular unit.

+- **p2**: all the work carried out in the Programming II curricular unit.

 - **p3**: all the work carried out in the Programming III curricular unit.

 - **rc**: all the work carried out in the Computer Networks curricular unit.